mozilla/explainers/MessagingLayerSecurity.md

 4) Messaging Layer Security over ActivityPub [draft report](https://swicg.github.io/activitypub-e2ee/mls) describes the interfaces between MLS and ActivityPub.

+5) [Discord](https://www.thestack.technology/discord-encryption-mls-e2ee/) already uses MLS in their products.

 ### Flaws or limitations in existing features/proposals that prevent solving the problem(s)

-None of the aforementioned features directly address the challenge of establishing a single, unified standard.
+However, none of the aforementioned features directly address the challenge of establishing a single, unified standard.

 ### Motivation for this explainer, why we think we can do better than the status quo or other proposals

-We believe that a single, standardized Web API can significantly improve implementation quality by providing an interface that is both resistant to misuse and easy to implement.
-We also consider that focusing on a limited set of core functions would create a simpler, more approachable <!-- if more approacheable interface exists as a notion -->, and less error-prone interface.
+We believe that a single, standardized Web API can significantly improve implementation quality and counter interoperability problems by providing an interface that is both resistant to misuse and easy to implement.
+We also consider that focusing on a limited set of core functions will  create a simpler, more approachable, and less error-prone interface.

 ### Outline of a proposed solution

-Our goal is to provide a simplified MLS API for Web applications.

-This includes basic functions for group management, such as adding and removing members.
+Our goal is to provide a simplified MLS API for Web applications.This includes basic functions for group management, such as creating members, creating groups, adding and removing members, and exporting keys.
 For groups, both secure messaging using the internal MLS key schedule and exporting of keying material for more advanced applications is possible.

 ### Usage, examples, sample code and a prose summary of how it clearly solves the problem(s)

 The key notion of any messaging protocol is a client.
-Client is an agent that uses this protocol to establish a shared cryptographic state with other clients.
+A client is an agent that uses this protocol to establish a shared cryptographic state with other clients.
 The client does not have to be a part of a group yet.

 Each client could be seen as a public identity ("Alice", for example), a public encryption key, and a public signature key.
 Client credentials is a way to prove that a current member owns a specific identity (by proving the owning of the public key).
 The client identifier and public key -- along with any external credentials -- are often bundled into what is called a key package that is used to add clients to groups.